The Victory Program: Addiction Recovery In Durham-Raleigh

 Program Steps

-The first phase of the Victory Program is a six-month period where residents receive in-depth instruction in areas critical to building a solid foundation of lasting success as they overcome addictions, including:
+The Victory Program is a six-month period where residents receive in-depth instruction in areas critical to building a solid foundation of lasting success as they overcome addictions, including:

 All classes are geared toward the message of hope through Christ and the reshaping of the paradigm of how to handle the pressures and pains of life.